igroff/caching-proxy/README.md

 ### Configuration

-Configuration of the proxy is managed via a single array of Javascript Objects and is read either from a configuration file at start or from an appropriate admin request at runtime.
+Configuration of the proxy is managed via a single array of Javascript Objects and is read either from a configuration file ( stored as valid JSON ) at start or from an appropriate admin request at runtime.
 Below is a sample configuration object:

 ````
 [